One Week in Bavaria Itinerary—An Ultimate Guide for Exploring Historical Towns and Bavarian Alps

 Hotel recommendations: Hotel Grünberger superior

-Further reading: 10 facts about Neuschwainstein | 5 reason to visit Eagle's Nest | 10 best things in Berchtesgaden
+Further reading: 5 reasons to visit Eagle's Nest

 This day will have one stop only, because the visit to Eagle's Nest will take you a bigger part of the day.
-If you are not a lame person who would rather go by bus.
-Don't be a lame person, be cool like us and hike up the hill!
-The views are worth the pain in the legs later!

-Eagle's Nest is another symbolic place connected to Nazi German history.
+The Eagle's Nest is another symbolic place connected to Nazi German history.
 People often think it was Hitler's residence.
 However, that's not completely true.
-In fact, probably the cruelest person of our times was afraid of it.
+In fact, probably the cruelest person of our time was afraid of it.
 Allegedly, he was scared that he would get stuck in the elevator that leads through the mountain to the top.
 What a brilliant idea to build it that way then, huh?

 Photo of a tourist on a way to Eagle's Nest (Kehlsteinhaus) in Germany